Political warfare: In history

-The history of political warfare can be traced to antiquity.
-The Chinese general and strategist Sun Tzu captures its essence in the ancient Chinese military strategy book, The Art of War: "So to win a hundred victories in a hundred battles is not the highest excellence; the highest excellence is to subdue the enemy's army without fighting at all...The expert in using the military subdues the enemy's forces without going to battle, takes the enemy's walled cities without launching an attack, and crushes the enemy's state without protracted war."

-There are abundant examples of political warfare in antiquity.
 In ancient Greece, a famous example is that of the Trojan Horse, which used deception for tactical military objectives.
 Propaganda was commonly utilized, including Greek rhetoric and theatre which used words and images to influence populations throughout the Hellenic world.
 This practice has left a lasting legacy of speech as a mechanism of political power, greater than force in solving disputes and inducing submission.
 During this same period, Alexander the Great used coinage imprinted with his own image, indirectly forcing conquered nations to accept his legitimacy as national ruler and to unite disparate nations together under his dominion.
+Sun Tzu placed emphasis on deceiving the enemy army to gain an advantage in battle.

 Ancient Rome utilized similar political warfare as the Greeks including rhetoric, as displayed by Cicero; and art, as seen in coinage, statues, architecture, engineering, and mosaics.
 All of these elements were intended to portray Rome's imperial dominance over its subject nations and the superior nature of Roman society.
 Following a religious vision, the emperor Constantine I in 330 CE bound the Roman state to the universal Christian Church.
 In doing so, he linked "religious commitment with imperial ambition" that proved to be quite successful and powerful.
 One long-lasting symbol of this is the Chi Rho, which forms the first two letters of the Greeks' name for Christ.
 This symbol was used for over one thousand years by Constantine's successors as a symbol of "imperial majesty and divine authority" and still is a powerful symbol within Christianity.

+Carl von Clausewitz would state that war is an expression of politics "by another means".

 By country

 China

 Since the founding of the People's Republic of China (PRC) in 1949, the Chinese Communist Party (CCP) have centered much of their political warfare efforts within the United Front Work Department.
 The CCP conception of political warfare includes the "three warfares" of public opinion warfare, psychological warfare, and legal warfare, among others.
-Political warfare encompasses influence operations such as the doctrine of China's peaceful rise.
+Political warfare encompasses influence operations such as the doctrine of China's peaceful rise and social media campaigns to reshape public opinion in other countries about China.

 Taiwan remains a major target of PRC political warfare efforts.
 The PRC's political warfare campaign aims to isolate Taiwan from the international community and interfere in Taiwan's democratic system and institutions.
 India has also become a target of increasing importance for PRC influence operations.